Pierlam/Lexerow/1-App/3-Core/Lexerow.Core/_Docs/readme.md

 In Then instruction, you can set a value to a cell or clear it.

 To clear the cell value, you can put blank in it.
-The formating of the cell will remain: background color and border.
+The formating of the cell will remain: background/foreground color and border.

 To remove completly a cell (value and formatting) , you have to set it to null.